-Karl Rosenfield peony is an herbaceous peony with large, deep-red, fluffy double blooms.
-These hardy perennial plants grow to be 32″-38″ tall with ornamental green foliage.
+Karl Rosenfield peony is an herbaceous peony variety with large, deep-red, fluffy double blooms.
+These hardy perennial plants grow to be 32″-38″ tall with glossy green foliage.
 The large blooms can reach 6″-7″ wide each on established plants and make wonderful cut flowers for bouquets.
 The Karl Rosenfield Peony is a cultivar of Paeonia lactiflora bred in Nebraska by John Rosenfield and introduced in 1908.

 Keep reading to learn how to grow Karl Rosenfield peonies.